Chrysthy/Surprise-Birthday-Card/README.md

 <br>
 <hr>
 <h2> Suggestions </h2>
 <p> Do you want to add or report an error?
-Please feel free to do it! 😉 </p>
+Please, feel free to do it! 😉 </p>

 <br>
 <hr>